Holiday Gift Wrap. Let’s do it the right way

 – Clean Air Council

-Let’s change this statistic for 2017 by wrapping our gifts in reusables and avoiding traditional wrapping materials.
+You can change this statistic by wrapping your gifts in reusables and avoiding mainstream (and totally forgettable) wrapping materials.

 Here are My Eco Friendly Gift Wrapping Ideas: